Frequently Asked Questions

-LeSEA Tours is a ministry under the much larger worldwide outreach of LeSEA Broadcasting, (Lester Sumrall Evangelistic Association).
-LeSEA Broadcasting exists to reach out to the lost across the globe, and to provide families with an alternative to secular television.
-God gave Dr. Sumrall a vision to reach the untold billions yet untold, and empower believers like you to grow in your spiritual walk.
+LeSEA Tours is a ministry under the much larger worldwide outreach of Family Broadcasting Corporation which exists to reach out to the lost across the globe, and to provide families with an alternative to secular television.
+God gave Dr. Lester Sumrall a vision to reach the untold billions yet untold, and empower believers like you to grow in your spiritual walk.

 By joining us on a LeSEA Israel Tour, you are participating in a tradition that dates back to the 1960’s, when Dr. Sumrall began officially hosting tours to the Holy Land.
 He had a deep love for this land, and it was in Israel where God gave him direction for our ministry.